RewrittenWords/rewrittenwords/README.md

 ### Hi there 👋, I am an aspiring developer.
 I am currently working towards my degrees in Information Technology.
-I have been a hobbyist, developing personal products for many years.
+I have been a hobbyist, developing personal projects for many years.

 <!--
 **RewrittenWords/rewrittenwords** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.